 - Where the light is not uniformly, transparent concrete can be used.

-- It is environmentally friendly due to its light-transmitting characteristics so as to reduce energy consumption.
+- It is environmentally friendly due to its light-transmitting characteristics to reduce energy consumption.

 Disadvantages of transparent concrete:

 - This concrete is costly due to use of optical fiber.